bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 > _**Exercise**_
 >
-> * Change the BAM file path to a non-existent file and re-run the script.
+> * Change the BAM file path to a non-existent file, re-run the script and check that Nextflow flags the error

 ## Separate workflow installation directory

-Our Nextflow script is in our current working directory, i.e. a run directory.

-It is good practice to develop and maintain the workflow within its own separate installation directory some place else on the file system, e.g. an area where other tools and pipelines under development are installed.
+It is good practice to develop and maintain a pipeline within its own separate installation directory rather than the directory where that pipeline is run.

-For this session we'll create a subdirectory under our current directory.
+For this session we'll create a subdirectory under our current directory but normally the installation directory will be in a different location, e.g. an area where other tools and pipelines under development are installed.

 ```
 mkdir junction_detection_pipeline